Bean weevil

-Adults deposit eggs on seeds, then the larvae chew their way into the seed.
+The Bruchinae are granivores, and typically infest various kinds of seeds or beans (hence their common names), living most of their lives inside a single seed; Host plants tend to be legumes, but species will also be found in Convolvulaceae, Arecaceae, and Malvaceae.
+The adults deposit eggs on seeds of these plants, then the larvae chew their way into the seed.
 When ready to pupate, the larvae typically cut an exit hole, then return to their feeding chamber.
-Adult weevils have a habit of feigning death and dropping from a plant when disturbed.
+Due to this, several species are considered pests.
+The adult weevils have a habit of feigning death and dropping from a plant when disturbed.

-Host plants tend to be legumes, but species will also be found in Convolvulaceae, Arecaceae, and Malvaceae, and several species are considered pests.

-One characteristic of the beetles which can be seen in the photo is that the elytra are short, not quite reaching the tip of the abdomen.

 Several species are native to Great Britain, but there are also records of several introduced species from stored products in warehouses and dwellings, although these species cannot proliferate outside of heated buildings in that climate.

 Genera

-This list of genera uses the new classification, treating the bean weevils as a subfamily with six extant tribes, eight or nine subtribes, and one extinct tribe.
+This list of genera uses the new classification scheme, treating the bean weevils as a subfamily with six extant tribes, eight or nine subtribes, and one extinct tribe.
 The former names and ranks for the tribes and subtribes under the old classification, treating the been weevils as a family, are given in parentheses (except for Myanmaropini, which was established only for the new classification).